kshcherban/fosdem-2018/README.md

 Why a style guide? - Because of variety

 Don't repeat yourself DRY.
-Move fast
+Move fast.
+PRs without documentation are rejected.

 Documetation should be easy to maintain, easy to customize.